 - 1. Continued to replace some older computers but this will be an ongoing project. - 2.
 Continued to upgrade and fine tune the wireless intranet network on levels 4 and 8.
-A large sum of money has been spent and the improvements are evident, but further funds are required to consolidate and stabilise the network. - 3.
-Additional projectors were added to the classrooms to allow teachers to access external/online resources and embellish the students' learning.
-Some need to be replaced in 2021. - 4.
-Continued to improve data transfer speeds across the network in 2020, building upon the gains in 2019 but this is an ongoing issue to reduce congestion and increase speeds.
+A large sum of money has been spent in 2020 and the improvements are evident.
+Further funds were secured in 2021 to consolidate and stabilise the network. - 3.
+Additional projectors and upgrades were added to the classrooms to allow teachers to access external/online resources and embellish the students' learning. - 4.
+Continued to improve data transfer speeds across the network in 2021, building upon the gains in 2020 but this is an ongoing issue to reduce congestion and increase speeds.
 Some infrastructure improvements took place with equipment upgrades.
-This is a pressing issue for 2021. - 5.
+This is a pressing issue for 2022. - 5.
 Will need to consider using the cloud instead of upgrading servers.
-This again is an ongoing issue and will be closely monitored and improved upon in 2021.
+This again is an ongoing issue and will be introduced in 2022.